Canada–United States border: 18th century

 The 45th parallel (marked in red) was established as a border between the Province of Quebec and the United States in the Treaty of Paris, following the line of a 1763 declaration by King George III.

 The Treaty of Paris of 1783 ended the American Revolutionary War between Great Britain and the United States.
-In the second article of the Treaty, the parties agreed on all boundaries of the United States, including, but not limited to, the boundary to the north along what was then British North America.
-The agreed-upon boundary included the line from the northwest angle of Nova Scotia to the northwesternmost head of the Connecticut River and proceeded down along the middle of the river to the 45th parallel of north latitude.
+In the second article of the Treaty, the parties agreed on all boundaries of the United States, including the northern boundary along what was then British North America.
+The agreed-upon boundary included the line from the northwest angle of Nova Scotia to the northwesternmost head of the Connecticut River.
+It proceeded down along the middle of the river to the 45th parallel of north latitude.

 The parallel had been established in 1763 by King George III as the boundary between the provinces of Quebec and New York (including what would later become the State of Vermont).
 It was surveyed and marked by John Collins and Thomas Valentine from 1771 to 1773.
 The St. Lawrence River and the Great Lakes became the boundary further west, between the United States and what is now Ontario.
 Northwest of Lake Superior, the boundary followed rivers to the Lake of the Woods.
 From the northwesternmost point of the Lake of the Woods, the boundary was agreed to go straight west until it met the Mississippi River.
 That line never meets the river, for the river's source is farther south, so the border was eventually drawn from the lake's northwestern point south to the 49th Parallel.

 Jay Treaty (1794)

 The Jay Treaty of 1794 (effective 1796) created the International Boundary Commission, which was charged with surveying and mapping the boundary.
 It also provided for the removal of British forces from Detroit, as well as other frontier outposts on the U.S. side.
-The Jay Treaty was superseded by the Treaty of Ghent (effective 1815) concluding the War of 1812, which included pre-war boundaries.
+The Jay Treaty was superseded by the Treaty of Ghent (effective 1815), concluding the War of 1812, which included pre-war boundaries.

 19th century

 Signing of the Treaty of Ghent in 1814, which ended the War of 1812 and returned the border to its pre-war state.
 Subsequent agreed treaties saw the border demilitarized and most boundary disputes resolved.

-Signed in December 1814, the Treaty of Ghent ended the War of 1812, returning the boundaries of British North America and the United States to the state they were before the war.
+Signed in December 1814, the Treaty of Ghent ended the War of 1812, returning the boundaries of British North America and the United States to the state they were in before the war.
 In the following decades, the United States and the United Kingdom concluded several treaties that settled the major boundary disputes between the two, enabling the border to be demilitarized.
 The Rush–Bagot Treaty of 1817 provided a plan for demilitarizing the two combatant sides in the War of 1812 and also laid out preliminary principles for drawing a border between British North America and the United States.